mboola/mboola/README.md

 ###

 <p align="left">My name is Marcel Povill i Lletí and I'm studing  Computer Engineering at Tarragona.
-I'm also a 42 Barcelona student, currently in the second circle.</p>
+I'm also a 42 Barcelona student, currently in the third circle.</p>

 ###